hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/writings_prose/207_our_duty_to_the_masses.md

 school.
 Now if the mountain does not come to Mohammed, Mohammed must go to the mountain.
 If the poor boy cannot come to education, education must go to him.
-There are thousands of single-minded, self-sacrificing Sannyâsins in our own country, going from village to village, teaching religion.
+There are thousands of single-minded, self-sacrificing Sannyāsins in our own country, going from village to village, teaching religion.
 If some of them can be organised as teachers of secular things also, they will go from place to place, from door to door, not only preaching, but teaching also.
 Suppose two of these men go to a village